kodecocodes/vt_android_mvvm/v1/for_instructor/10-challenge-view-model.markdown

 And sure enough, we see the creatures we've added in previous videos displayed in the RecyclerView.

+We can also add a new creature and it gets added the list straight away.

 We can choose the menu option, and all creatures are removed from the repository.